stevendwood/html5-dropzone/README.md

 I've spent many months toiling with HTML5 drag and drop on different browsers, this library represents the sum of my knowledge on the subject, hopefully it will save anyone using it a lot of time and hassle.
 HTML5 drag and drop does not work natively cross browser regardless of the dropzone attribute.

-__Lots of events__
+__How is it supposed to work ?__

-It's clumsy and requires working with lots of events.
+well, it's clumsy and requires working with lots of events.
 For example to allow a user to drag one element and drop it on top of another you need to :

 1. Implement the dragstart event.
 2. Implement dragenter and ...